1.1 Your contract is between:

 We’ll check your credit rating to see if you might have problems paying your bills on time, unless you’ll be paying by prepayment.
 If you don’t want us to do a credit check we’ll only agree a contract with you if you agree to conditions that reassure us you’ll be able to pay your bills.
 If you don’t keep to those conditions we can change you to monthly billing at any time.

-When we do a credit check, we'll use our own records (if you already get energy from us, or have done in the last 12 months), and get information from you about a credit reference agency.
+When we do a credit check, we’ll use our own records (if you already get energy from us, or have done in the last 12 months), and get information about you from a credit reference agency.
 For more about this, go to eonenergy.com/personaldata, or call us on 0345 301 4905.